Víctor Manuelle

-Víctor Manuel Ruiz Velázquez (born September 27, 1968), known professionally as Víctor Manuelle, is an American salsa musician, known to his fans as El Sonero de la Juventud ("The Singer Of Youths").
+Víctor Manuel Ruiz Velázquez (born September 27, 1968), known professionally as Víctor Manuelle, is a Puerto Rican salsa singer, known to his fans as El Sonero de la Juventud ("The Singer of Youths").
 He is identified primarily with salsa romántica or "salsa monga".
-Víctor Manuelle has neither recorded in English, nor made a Latin pop album, nor (with rare exceptions) ventured into acting, preferring to remain a musician grounded within salsa music.
+Víctor Manuelle has neither recorded in English or in other languages, nor made a Latin pop album or any other genre, nor (with rare exceptions) ventured into acting or politics, preferring to remain a musician grounded within salsa music and singing exclusively in Spanish.

 Discovery and early career

-Ruiz is the son of Víctor Manuel Ruiz, Sr. (1939-2018) and Jenny Velásquez.
+Ruiz is the son of Víctor Manuel Ruiz, Sr. (1949-2018) and Jenny Velásquez.
 Both parents are Puerto Ricans and he has a brother called Héctor Gustavo Ruiz.